victoryang1/DAT-BOS-16/lessons/lesson-06/readme.md

 - Read through datasets and starter/solution code
 - Add to the "Additional Resources" section for this lesson

+> A notebook of [linear regression examples](./code/Linear Regression with Statsmodels and Scikit-Learn.ipynb ) is available, using both statsmodels and scikit-learn, including quadratic and exponential regressions.

 ### LESSON GUIDE
 | TIMING  | TYPE  | TOPIC  |
 |:-:|---|---|